bienvenudev/bienvenudev/README.md

-# 👋 Hi, I'm Bienvenu Cyuzuzo!
+# 👋 Hi, I'm Bienvenu!

 ## 🚀 About Me
 I'm a software engineering student and web developer from Rwanda, and I'm **passionate about making accessible web experiences**.
 My mission is to build inclusive digital solutions that work for everyone, regardless of their abilities.
 Through my focus on web accessibility (a11y), I strive to create applications that ensure equal access to technology.